ray5273/packer-qemu-template/README.md

 ## How To Run QEMU image built by Packer
 - bios option needed ( if bios option doesn't exist, boot hangs )
+- vnc 0.0.0.0:1 means access vnc is possible from any_address:5901
+- NOTE : -nographic -serial mon:stdio option does not support in
 ```
 qemu-system-x86_64 -name 22-04-live-server \
 -netdev user,id=user.0,hostfwd=tcp::4141-:22 \